celsomrtns/icon-converter/README.md

 Need some improvements:
 - Validation for .PNG file
 - Get all the code to a single page
-- put the icon sizes into one array to make it simple, the code is repeating several times, sorry for that!
+- Code an array to make it simple, the code is repeating several times, sorry for that!
-- make a code to .ZIP all the files for download.
+- Make a code to .ZIP all the files for download.

 Please help! ;-)